dshika14/cs189-darkmagic/README.md

 1. Look at the [slides] for an introduction to and overview of K-Means
 2. Review the [learning objectives](LearningObjectivesAndNarrative.md) to understand the scope of the project
 2. In the [students](students) directory, start [Part 1](students/ProjectTFinal_kmeans_part1.ipynb) of the project to create a working K-Means implemention end-to-end in the context of a real industry situation.
 You will be working with a [dataset of Polymers](students/PolymersData_NoLabels.csv) which will be contained within the same directory.
 If you need any clarifications on the theory or more details, you can reference the [notes] as needed.
-3. After completing Part 1, move on to [Part 2](students/ProjectTFinal_kmeans_part2.ipynb) where you will explore the bounds and limitations of K-Means and how to prevent certain issues from arising.
+3. After completing Part 1, move on to [Part 2](students/ProjectTFinal_kmeans_part2.ipynb) where you will explore the limitations of K-Means, learn how to prevent certain issues from arising, and practice troubleshooting and debugging.
 4. Once you have finished the coding portion, take the [quiz] to check your overall understanding of K-Means.
 5. You can check their solutions to the project and the quiz using the solution files in the [instructors](instructors) directory.